The coordinator role and functions

 P: I guess

 It must be underlined that the person in question throughout the interview had little difficulties in recollecting details and aspects from his everyday life.
 Some persons with dementia expressed a remembrance of the meetings and the coordinators as nice persons, but they expressed little perception of the coordinators as someone who helped and supported them in any way.
-Thus, although the persons with dementia took active part in the interview conversations and shared their experiences of the support they received in general, they had had little substantial response regarding their perception of the coordinator role.
+Thus, although the persons with dementia took active part in the interview conversations and shared their experiences of the support they received in general, they had little substantial response regarding their perception of the coordinator role.